Jumpers’s knee – Step 4

 5 minutes of each training session

-“The runner”.
-Stand on the training leg with your knee straight.
-Bend your body forwards 90 degrees and lift your healthy leg straight backwards and the opposite arm straight forwards.
-Keep your balance on the training leg for as long as possible.
-Initially, support yourself with a hand on the wall.
-When you feel confident, you can make the exercise more difficult by closing your eyes.
+“The Runner”.
+Stand on your training leg with your knee straight.
+Bend your body forwards at a 90-degree angle and lift your healthy leg straight out behind you and the opposite arm straight out in front of you.
+Keep your balance on your supporting leg for as long as possible.
+If necessary, use one hand to support yourself against the wall at the start.
+Once you feel confident, you can make the exercise more challenging by closing your eyes.

 Strength